NavicoOS/pegasus-python-can/README.md

 024412 04 010209F8 C1 66 09 EA CB FC 0E 68
 024463 04 020209F8 7F FC B9 1A 24 00 FF FF
 ^C
+Counters: Rx=1204, Tx=0, Err=0
 $
 ```

 Notes:
  - USB packets can be dumped using `--debug-usb`.
- - This should actually works on Windows too!
+ - This script should work on Windows too!
 Thanks to pyUSB.

 For reference:
 ```